PhD Position, Computer Vision

 Core responsibilities:

-- Develop closed-loop control architectures integrating neural interfaces with robotic systems
+- Develop closed-loop control architectures where neural interfaces are used to drive and adapt robotic behavior

 Impact